jejellyroll-fr/fpdb-3/README.md

 - see fpdb.drawio (WIP)

 ## to do
+database

-- not working mysql connector on py3.9 -> import MySQLdb
+- not working mysql connector on py3.9 -> import MySQLdb translation
-- mot working translation -> from icu import Locale
+- mot working translation -> from icu import Locale pokerstove
-- add odds calc (fast solution-> use Pokerprotools online WIP)
+- add odds calc (fast solution-> use Pokerprotools online WIP) replayer
+- rethink the distribution of players around the table import
+- correct bug on winamax (no SB)

 ## Requirement